mbparks/msMapMaker/README.md

 CSV exports include:

-- Annotation ID and map set
+- Annotation ID, project, and layer
 - Type and title
 - Status, priority, and owner
 - Latitude and longitude